lukesdm/geoportfolio/ecognition-sdk-starting.md

 ### 2. Explore the sample files and documentation

 Take a look at the files and folders of the SDK.
 Let's say we are interested in the implementation of a custom image processing algorithm.
 You will find a useful readme.txt in `SDK\Engine\Samples`.
-For the rest of the guide, assume we are working with the group of samples in `SDK\Engine\Samples\SampleEPIAlgrSet`.
+For the rest of the guide, assume we are working with the sample in `SDK\Engine\Samples\SampleEPIAlgrSet`, which is a plugin containing a few processing algorithms.

 ### 3. Install Visual Studio 2019 with C++ and MFC